rocketcrane/Pi-Floppy/README.md

 ## Intro

-This tutorial helps you make a Raspberry Pi (tested on a Pi Zero 2 W) into a remotely accessible floppy disk, for use with floppy disk to USB emulators.
-These devices can be used in any old machine that has a 3.5" floppy drive reader.
-I tested this on an ABB S4C+ controller.
+This tutorial helps you make a Raspberry Pi (tested on a Pi Zero 2 W) into a remotely accessible floppy USB emulatior drive, for use with floppy disk to USB emulators (commonly sold on eBay).
+These devices can be used in any old machine that has a 3.5" floppy drive reader, I tested this on an ABB S4C+ controller.

+You will need a Pi and a PC with Windows.

 ## Step 1: Set Up Your Pi

 I prefer to use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to set up Raspbian.
-For simplicity on boot, I use the extra settings in the Raspberry Pi Imager to preload my Wi-Fi, account, locale and SSH settings onto the Pi Zero 2 W.
+I use the extra settings in the Raspberry Pi Imager to preload my Wi-Fi, account, locale and SSH settings onto the Pi Zero 2 W.

 This means I can directly SSH into my Pi after flashing the OS onto the SD card.